-Many times companies outsource their work to reduce cost or increase work efficiency without actually taking the time to select the vendor.
-And this is the major issue which results in project failure or cost overrun.
-You need to take your time and prepare vendor selection criteria to make sure you select a good outsourcing company.
+Companies often outsource their work to reduce cost or increase work efficiency without taking the time to select the vendor.
+And this is the major issue that results in project failure or cost overrun.
+You must take time and prepare vendor selection criteria to select a good outsourcing company.

-First thing first you need to start by doing proper research.
+First thing first, you need to start by doing proper research.
 You wouldn’t go to a shop and just buy a washing machine.
-Obviously, at first, you would do some research, check the price and features offered by different brands, you might also check for reviews and durability.
-Only after you have done proper research you go and buy a washing machine.
+Obviously, at first, you would do some research and check the price and features offered by different brands; you might also check for reviews and durability.
+Only after you have done proper research can you buy a washing machine.

-Similarly while selecting outsourcing or a staff augmentation vendor you should do some research, find their price and service offered, check for the review and work experience.
-Then select an outsourcing company which you find promising.
+Similarly, while selecting outsourcing or a staff augmentation vendor, you should do some research, find their price and service offered, and check for the review and work experience.
+Then select an outsourcing company that you find promising.

 1. Based on your project’s technical requirement

-First thing you need to do is consider your project’s requirement.
+The first thing you need to do is consider your project’s requirements.
 You need to filter the outsourcing company on the basis of this.
-For instance, say you want custom software development built then search for the outsourcing company which specializes in software development rather than the outsourcing company working on blockchain.
-Technology and software development is a broad topic but you need individuals with expertise in a certain aspect.
-So, it’s best to filter out your list of vendor with your requirements.
+For instance, say you want custom software development built, then search for the outsourcing company which specialises in software development rather than the outsourcing company working on blockchain.
+Technology and software development is a broad topics, but you need individuals with expertise in a certain aspect.
+So, it’s best to filter out your list of vendors with your requirements.

 2. Based on pricing